 There are also other legal defenses that may be relevant to your case, such as lack of ownership or possession of the substance, personal use, necessity or the defense of others, and entrapment.
 Only after a lawyer has meticulously examined the circumstances of your arrest or charge will they be able to determine which of these defenses may be appropriate to assert.Consult a Drug Crime Attorney in San Diego or Surrounding Cities

 A drug conviction may have serious consequences for your life, even if the charge is relatively minor or you have no criminal record.
 You can trust that San Diego drug crime lawyer Roseline D. Feral will carefully investigate the facts of your case and explore your full range of options.
 She can represent defendants in cities such as Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-You can contact us online or call our office at 619-232-1010 to set up a free appointment.
+You can contact us online or call our office at 619-232-1010 to set up an appointment.
 Alternatively, you may reach Attorney Feral directly at 619-301-1191.
 She also can assist people who are seeking a DUI lawyer or assistance in fighting other types of charges.